|Home > Browse Our Collection > Computers > Mattel Electronics > Mattel Aquarius|

-The Mattel Aquarius had a short lived life in the history of computing.
-It was released in 1983, but it's techical capabilities really didn't allow it to compete with other machines that were already established in the market place, despite it's relative cheap price.
+The Mattel Aquarius had a short life in the history of computing.
+It was released in 1983, but its technical capabilities really didn't allow it to compete with other machines that were already established in the market place, despite it's relative cheap price.

-The machine was actually made by a company called Radofin in Hong Kong, who were more well known for thier games console machines of the time.
+The machine was actually made by a company called Radofin in Hong Kong, who were more well known for their games console machines of the time.

 Magazines RELATED to Mattel Aquarius in our Library

 This exhibit has a reference ID of CH502.
 Please quote this reference ID in any communication with the Centre for Computing History.

 Click on the Image(s) For Detail